The Bond difference

 For detailed information on study assistance programs for Australian and international students, check out Financing Your Studies.

-For international students, assistance may also be available through your home country via various monetary grants and scholarship opportunities.
+For international students, assistance may also be available through your home country.

-Tuition fees vary depending on your choice of degree.
+Tuition fees vary depending on your choice of degree and if you are an Australian or international student.
+Bond University reviews its fees on an annual basis and these fees are subject to change without notice.
+The fees that are published are the tuition fees charged for the year indicated.
 For all coursework degrees, the tuition fee is charged on a per subject basis.

 Fees must be paid at the start of each semester.
 View the payment methods page to see how you can pay your fees.